Frequently Asked Questions

 - Experience personal growth

 Registration: After a student has selected their courses, the coordinator approaches each course instructor to explain the program and request permission for that student to audit the course.
-Once a course selection is set, the students are supported through the registration process as auditing students in Open Acadia at Acadia University.
+Once a course selection is approved, the students will meet with the coordinator and professor to discuss the course curriculum and participation goals.

 Academic Support: The Axcess Acadia Coordinator will assist with building a foundation with a natural peer support for the student in each course.
-In addition, a peer mentor may be provided to each student.
+In addition, a peer mentor and tutoring is available to each student.

-Axcess Acadia students pay the auditing fee for each course (2018-2019 auditing fee per 3hr course $530.00) as well as residence fees.
-Students are responsible for paying for their own transportation, student fees, books, supplies, and incidental expenses.
-However, monetary support may be available for educational disability-related supports such as tutoring, note-taking, communication supports, assistive technology or specialized transportation.
+For the past few years, the auditing and tutoring fees have been covered by the Axcess Acadia program through provincial funding.
+However, students are responsible for paying for their own transportation, student fees, books, supplies, and incidental expenses.
+Monetary support may be available for educational disability-related supports such as note-taking, communication supports, assistive technology or specialized transportation.

 For an up-to-date breakdown of the cost of attending Acadia University through Axcess Acadia please visit the application page.

-Volunteers encourage and support students in Axcess Acadia as they participate in leisure activities, recreational activities, intramural sports, university clubs and relaxing time at lunch or between classes.
+Volunteers and coordinators encourage and support students in Axcess Acadia as they participate in leisure activities, recreational activities, intramural sports, university clubs and relaxing time at lunch or between classes.
 The opportunity to develop friendships and acquaintances with their peers at the university is an important aspect of the program.
+Additionally, coordinators aim to host 1 Axcess event a month open to all in hopes of maintaining and supporting community between students.

 If you have a school, organization, or student you want to share information about Axcess Acadia to, feel free to use this pamphlet and brochure.
 They can be downloaded and shared.